yngvem/INF200-2019/README.md

 The lecture notes will be posted here, and the course information will be posted on [GitHub pages](https://yngvem.github.io/INF200-2019).

-# Exam repositories
+# How to submit your exam

-Please add your repository link to [this form](https://docs.google.com/forms/d/e/1FAIpQLSeErY690hqZYIPc7X0DZeSqrxd5geQoiY6oy-sdxcKKUQKdEw/viewform?usp=sf_link).
+1. Add your repository link to [this form](https://docs.google.com/forms/d/e/1FAIpQLSeErY690hqZYIPc7X0DZeSqrxd5geQoiY6oy-sdxcKKUQKdEw/viewform?usp=sf_link).
+2. Add a tag with the name *submission* to the commit you wish to submit
+3. Push that tag to origin

 # Biosim map example
 I have uploaded example code to create a static plot of a map.
 It is located [here](Project/mapplot/mapplot.py).